-A Gun Demo YouTube Channel With 24 Million Subscribers Is Moving To PornHub
+A Gun Demo YouTube Channel With 24 Million Views Is Moving To Pornhub

 "The Liberal Left will slowly chip away at our freedoms and erode our rights, and the first step is to squelch our voice," said Spike's Tactical.
 "To say we’re fucking pissed is an understatement.
 However we are not backing down from these bitches.
 SHALL NOT INFRINGE!"

-YouTube and PornHub did not immediately respond to BuzzFeed News' requests for comment.
+YouTube and Pornhub did not immediately respond to BuzzFeed News' requests for comment.

 Leticia Miranda is a retail reporter for BuzzFeed News and is based in New York.